gjsify/ts-for-gir/README.md

 All pre-generated NPM packages can be found on [gjsify/types](https://github.com/gjsify/types).

+> You want your or any other missing GObject introspection based library types to be published on NPM for every release?
+Then feel free to create an issue for it, we will be happy to include it.

 ## Further information

 [Examples](/examples/README.md) - Take a look at many different examples to see how you can use TypeScript with different bundlers.